-- 6.3.1 The degree to which absences and lateness affect a student's final grade will be determined by the individual instructor and stated in their course syllabus. - 6.3.2 Excused Absences.
+- 6.3.1 The degree to which absences and lateness affect a student's final grade will be determined by the individual instructor and stated in the course syllabus. - 6.3.2 Excused Absences.
 A student's absence from class may be excused when the student's absence is for a religious observance, as defined by Education Law, State of New York, 244-A. Instructors may require a student to complete a reasonable amount of coursework to make up for the student's absence. - 6.3.3 Administrative Withdrawal for Non-Attendance.
-SUNY Schenectady permits an instructor to request the administrative withdrawal of a student from a course when the student has failed to attend classes for at least two consecutive weeks and has failed to contact the instructor to provide a basis for his or her absences.
-Administrative withdrawal for non-attendance may be initiated at any time during, but not after, the withdrawal period (as defined by Section 3.10-in a regular semester, from the beginning of the third week of classes to the end of the eleventh week of classes).
+SUNY Schenectady permits an instructor to request the administrative withdrawal of a student from a course when the student has failed to attend classes for at least two consecutive weeks and has failed to contact the instructor to provide a basis for their absences.
+Administrative withdrawal for non-attendance may be initiated at any time during, but not after, the withdrawal period (as defined by Section 3.10-in a regular semester, immediately following the decertification period until the end of the eleventh week of classes).
 Administrative Withdrawal is considered initiated once the instructor submits an Administrative Withdrawal request to the instructor's Dean.